Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Platform Landing Zone Library (lib) Folder

-This is a folder of configuration files used to customise the management groups and associated policies.
+This is a folder of configuration files used to customize the management groups and associated policies.
 This library and its usage is documented alongside the `avm-ptn-alz` module.
-However, we cover a common customisation use case in our [How To](#how-to) section.
+However, we cover a common customization use case in our [How To](#how-to) section.

 By default we supply an empty `lib` folder.
-This folder can be overridden with a set of files to customise Management Groups and Policy Assignments.
+This folder can be overridden with a set of files to customize Management Groups and Policy Assignments.
 Use cases include:

 * Renaming management groups
-* Customising the management group structure
+* Customizing the management group structure
 * Removing policy assignments
 * Adding custom policy definitions and assignments